moore-drew/ShinyCellPlus/README.md

 ```

 Which should adjust a global RStudio option to a few kilobytes below the maximum allowed shinyapps.io upload size (5 GiB).
 At least a 'Basic' subscription plan is required for this adjustment.

+## Cite this

+If you use anything in this repository please cite the following publication:  https://f1000research.com/articles/14-338